wannahappyaroundme/American-Football-Field-Tracker/README.md

 2. **IoU-Based Matching**:
    - For each existing track from previous frame, calculate IoU (Intersection over Union) with all new detections
-   - Match track to detection with highest IoU above threshold (default: 0.3)
+   - Match track to detection with highest IoU above threshold (default: 0.25)
-   - Update matched tracks with new bounding box and team information
+   - Update matched tracks with new bounding box

+3. **Team Assignment Freezing (핵심 기능)**:
+   - **Initial Assignment**: When a player is first detected, they receive a tentative team assignment
+   - **Confidence Building**: Each time the player is classified as the same team, confidence counter increases
+   - **Permanent Freeze**: After 5 consecutive frames with the same team, the team is **permanently frozen**
+   - **Frozen State**: Once frozen, the team assignment **never changes**, even if subsequent color detection suggests otherwise
+   - **Cache Priority**: Cached team information takes absolute precedence over real-time color detection
+   - **Result**: No more team flickering or inconsistent assignments

-3. **Track Aging**:
+4. **Track Aging**:
    - **Matched tracks**: Reset age to 0 (fresh detection)
    - **Unmatched tracks**: Increment age by 1
-   - **Keep alive**: Tracks survive up to `max_age` frames without detection (default: 30 frames)
+   - **Keep alive**: Tracks survive up to 60 frames without detection (default: 60 frames)
-   - This maintains player positions even through brief detection failures
+   - **Team Preservation**: Even when tracking without detection, frozen team assignment is maintained

-4. **New Track Creation**: Unmatched detections become new tracks with unique IDs
+5. **New Track Creation**: Unmatched detections become new tracks with unique IDs

-5. **ID Persistence**: Each player maintains the same ID throughout the video (unless they disappear for > max_age frames)
+6. **ID Persistence**: Each player maintains the same ID throughout the video (unless they disappear for > 60 frames)

-**Why Tracking**: YOLO detection can occasionally fail due to occlusion, lighting changes, or players moving at field edges.
-The tracker maintains object continuity by "remembering" recent detections and updating their positions based on the most recent successful detection.
-This creates smooth, consistent visualization even when per-frame detection is imperfect.

-**Cookie Value Approach**: Like the homography matrix, tracks are cached and reused.
-When YOLO detects a player, the tracker updates the cache.
-When YOLO misses the player, the tracker maintains the last known position until either:
-- The player is re-detected (tracker updates)
-- Max age is exceeded (track is removed)
+**Why Robust Tracking**:
+- **Problem**: Per-frame color detection can be noisy due to lighting, shadows, and camera angles, causing team assignments to flicker
+- **Solution**: Cache and freeze team assignments after confidence is established
+- **Benefit**: Stable, consistent team identification throughout the entire video

+**Cookie Value Approach**:
+- **Homography**: Calculated once, reused for all frames
+- **Team Assignment**: Classified initially, frozen after confidence, cached permanently
+- **Tracking**: Maintains object continuity through detection failures

+The system prioritizes **cached, validated data** over real-time detection to ensure consistency and stability.

 ### Stage 4: Coordinate Transformation